Intersection Control Evaluation

 Intersection Control Evaluation (ICE) refers to the process and framework that a growing number of transportation agencies are adopting to provide a more balanced or holistic approach to the consideration and selection of access strategies and concepts during transportation planning, project identification and initiation processes that contemplate the addition, expansion or full control of major intersections (including interchange ramp termini).
 “Full control” involves the use of signal, stop or yield control on each of the through and most major movements.

-- Traffic Operations Policy Directive 13-02, Intersection Control Evaluation (ICE) (PDF)
+- Traffic Operations Policy Directive (TOPD) 13-02, Intersection Control Evaluation (ICE) (PDF)

 - Issuance Memorandum, dated August 23, 2013 (PDF)

 - Alternative Intersections/Interchanges Informational Report (AIIR)